influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.8/administration/cluster-commands.md

 ##### Restore from a metadata-only backup

-In this example, the `restore` command restores an incremental backup stored in the `metadata-backup/` directory.
+In this example, the `restore` command restores an metadata-only backup stored in the `metadata-backup/` directory.

 ```bash
 $ influxd-ctl restore metadata-backup/